See the Essentials About Long-Term and Short-Term Disability Insurance

-Some estimates state that the average employee with long-term disability misses 2.5 years of work.
-This can devastate a family financially without the safety net of long-term disability insurance.
+Some estimates state that the average employee with a long-term disability or illness misses 2.5 years of work.
+This can devastate a family financially without the safety net provided by a long-term disability insurance policy.

 However, long-term disability insurance ensures that an employee will still receive a percentage of their income if they cannot work due to sickness or a disabling injury.
 Long-term disability insurance is an important protection for employees when the U.S. Census Bureau estimates that an employee has a one in five chance of becoming disabled.

-Long-term disability insurance is usually provided by employers, and there are a variety of differing plans available for employers to offer as part of a comprehensive employee benefits package.
+Long-term disability insurance is usually provided and paid for by employers, and there are a variety of different plans available for employers to offer as part of a comprehensive employee benefits package.
 If a company doesn’t offer long-term disability insurance or if an employee wants additional coverage, he or she has the option of purchasing an individual long-term disability plan from an insurance agent.

-Most frequently, though, long-term disability insurance is available through the employer; it is expensive to purchase as an individual.
-Consequentially, some employers, if they do not provide long-term disability insurance will develop a relationship with a long-term disability insurance company to create an employee discount for their staff who choose to purchase it.
+Most frequently, though, long-term disability insurance is available through the employer; it is expensive to purchase as an individual employee.
+Consequentially, some employers, if they do not provide long-term disability insurance will develop a relationship with a long-term disability insurance company to create an employee discount for their staff who choose to purchase a long-term disability policy.

 Long-term disability insurance, provided by an employer, may be inadequate to meet a disabled employee's needs.
 This is the second reason employees might want to consider purchasing supplemental long-term disability insurance.